-Other revenues are obtained from investment income.
-These revenues are shown net of investment expenses and are used to offset program and management and general expenses.
+Other revenues are obtained from investment income and administrative fees charged to custodial funds.
+These revenues are used to offset program and management and general expenses.
 Revenue from these sources is recognized when earned.
 Certain investment income has been classified as with donor restrictions based on donor stipulations.